 Must-have Vertical Farm Veggies: Cherry and Grape Tomatoes

 No garden would be complete without tomatoes, and vertical gardens are no exception.
 In fact, there are so many options now for vertically farming tomatoes that you may have a hard time deciding which way to go.
 In a bag?
 On a trellis?
 Over a wall?
 But don’t let this lack of exclusivity deter you: These small, sweet fruits are garden favorites for a reason—Garden-fresh tomatoes are delicious, grow prolifically, and they’re immensely good for you.

 Don’t Forget Cucumbers!

 Need another snacking vegetable for your vertical garden?
 Try growing cucumbers.
-While the bigger cultivars aren't very well-suited to vertical growing, smaller varieties like (Rocky and Diamant) are fantastically well-suited to trellis life.
-Like zucchinis, cucumbers don't transplant well, so try to sow seeds directly in the containers in which they will grow, and once they start producing, keep harvesting for a continuous crop.
+While the bigger cultivars aren’t well-suited to growing in a vertical garden, smaller varieties (like Rocky and Diamant) are fantastically well-suited for trellis life.
+Like zucchinis, cucumbers don’t transplant well, so try to sow seeds directly in the containers in which they will grow, and once they start producing, keep harvesting for a continuous crop.

 For more gardening information, check out the Gardening Guides page.
 There you’ll find more information about growing these and your other favorite vegetables and herbs.